 I was not a studious kid growing up.

 My parents told me stories that when I was younger I did not want to go to school.
 My dad used to put me on the school bus and ask the driver to drive away.

-I have no regret in saying that in the first year of my school I was retained in the same class.
+I have no regret in saying that in the first year of my school, I was retained in the same class.
 But I believe failures are pillars of success.

 It was my sister who changed everything for me.
 She was studying to be a Chartered Accountant (CA) and she was very well respected in my family.
 This inspired me to become something and I decided to pursue CA.

-Fast forward after qualifying, like more Indian CAs I too chose opportunities in the Big 4 and Banking sector.
+Fast forward after qualifying, like more Indian CAs I too chose opportunities in the Big 4 and the Banking sector.

 In the beginning, I was with ICICI Bank (one of the largest private sector banks in India) in their corporate office based in Mumbai.

-The Nigeria stint happened when a friend of mine suggested I give the interview at Tolaram Group (a company with diversified business interests in consumer goods, fintech, infrastructure and industrials; employing more than 16000 people globally).
+The Nigeria stint happened when a friend of mine suggested I give the interview at Tolaram Group (a company with diversified business interests in consumer goods, fintech, infrastructure, and industrials; employing more than 16000 people globally).